cparcerisas/baleen_whale_benchmark/README.md

 first n samples of each class.
 This is to avoid a non-real representation of a small dataset, usually users annotate a certain period.
 If set to "all" it will take all the available ones
 * NOISE_RATIO: proportion of noise of the total dataset compared to the total number of calls
+* USE_CORRECTED_DATASET: bool, set to true to use the corrected dataset (only allows for 2500 samples per class!), set to false otherwise

 ```json
 {